Sheremetyevo International Airport: Continued expansion

 In late 2018, SVO enacted a series of changes to its flight traffic.
 Aeroflot subsidiary Rossiya Airlines announced the transfer of its flights from Vnukovo to Sheremetyevo starting 28 October 2018.
 British Airways also launched direct flights from London Heathrow to Sheremetyevo on the same day.
 Syria-based Cham Wings Airlines began direct flights from Damascus to SVO in November 2018 as well.
 In December 2018, following the results of the Great Names of Russia contest, Sheremetyevo was named after the great Russian poet Alexander Pushkin.
 The ceremony took place on 5 June 2019, which was the 220th anniversary of Pushkin's birth year.
 The airport is now officially named Sheremetyevo Alexander S. Pushkin International Airport.

 In 2019, the Russian Federal Security Service (FSB) began testing an automated passport control system at SVO.
 This system relies on biometric data and foreign passport recognition to allow Russian passengers to move through border control with fewer movement restrictions.
 If successful, the FSB may implement this system in other Russian airports.

+The airport will resume direct international flights to the US at the end of 2025.

+In 2019 Airport started developing and implementation of a digital twin model aimed to forecast and plan all the airport operations.
+Even being launched on pilot level it already resulted in more than 1 billion rubles saving (more than US$120 million) and made the airport the world leader in On-Time Performance despite complex climate issues.

+Jet fuel fraud

+Organized Crime and Corruption Reporting Project (OCCRP) reports that the airport has been used for laundering money.
+It purchased jet fuel from a broad network of middlemen between 2003 and 2008, which greatly increased the price.
+Court records show that just in 2006 and 2007, phantom corporations made at least $200 million in pointless markups.
+The scam cost the Russian government approximately 1 billion rubles ($40 million) in missing tax income.
+The cost of jet fuel increased, which also increased the cost of airline tickets for the general population.